 Now for some history.
 Where did Satan come from?
 How did he become the way he is?

 God originally created three archangels: Lucifer (who became Satan), Michael and Gabriel.
-Each ruled one-third of hundreds of millions of angels (Rev. 5:11).
-Lucifer ruled the pre-Adamic world with his third.
-Along with his angels, he rebelled against the government of God.
+Each ruled above hundreds of millions of angels (Rev. 5:11).
+Lucifer ruled the pre-Adamic world deceiving one-third of the angels and rebelling against the government of God.
 Numerous passages explain this.

 Let’s read of Lucifer after he had become Satan.
 Isaiah 14:12-15 tells a remarkable story.
 It contains many clues about where Lucifer was once located, what he did and what happened to him.
 Read carefully, noticing the emphasis on key phrases: “How are you fallen from heaven, O Lucifer, son of the morning!
 How are you cut down to the ground, which did weaken the nations!
 For you have said in your heart, I will ascend into heaven, I will exalt my throne above the stars of God: I will sit also upon the mount of the congregation, in the sides of the north: I will ascend above the heights of the clouds; I will be like the Most High.
 Yet you shall be brought down to hell [the “grave”—see verses 9 and 11], to the sides of the pit.”
 (Learn much more by reading our free booklet Who Is the Devil?)